Amuro-Aznable/MSCGPCN/README.md

 visual_completion_results.mp4:
   This is a video showing the results corresponding to Section 3.2 of the paper, "The completion results of the plant point cloud validation set".
   It is designed to facilitate the observation of the completion results from a three-dimensional perspective.
-  In the video, the brown dots represent the incomplete point cloud input to the network,
+  In the video, the brown points represent the incomplete point cloud input to the network,
-      the blue dots represent the point cloud of the actual missing area, and the red dots represent the point cloud of the missing area predicted to be completed by the network.
+      the blue points represent the point cloud of the actual missing area, and the red points represent the point cloud of the missing area predicted to be completed by the network.

 Train_bank.py: